abhi-r3v0/kiko-now/_posts/2019-10-28-getting-started-with-evabs.md

 1. The advantage of CTF-style approach is that the user gets to verify if he successfully exploited a particular service/application/program or not, by getting a flag and submitting it to a flag verifying service online.
 2. EVABS is finely crafted to match the requirements of a beginner.
 EVABS is divided into 12 levels and with each level, the difficulty linearly increases and user learns a new kind of attack.
 3. The vulnerabilities in EVABS replicate real-world vulnerabilties.
 This helps people focusing on bug bounty/CTFs as well.
 4. EVABS is open source.
-This means it can be used a medium to understand how not to write a piece of code :)
+This means it can be used as a medium to understand how not to write a piece of code :)

 ---
 ## Requirements and Environment Setup